 I double checked the email address and the phone number given in the email and these seem legitimate so I called.
 I informed the contest runners that my mother was very sick in the hospital and could not speak directly to them and that only family members were allowed onto the floor, however if they delivered the plaque and check to the hospital I would take the photo of my mother with the plaque and check.

 The next day the contest representative delivered the plaque and check.
 With the assistant nurse helped me make sure Mother looked her best, and arranged her in the bed propped up on some pillows with a lovely shawl covering her hospital gown.
-I bend down next to her and put my arm around her should and helped her hold the plaque and the check.
+I bend down next to her and put my arm around her shoulder and helped her hold the plaque and the check.
 The assistant nurse took a couple of photos with my mobile.

 I emailed the best photo and again apologized that my mother’s illness precluded her speaking directly to give her statement.
 I told them when I had told my mother that her story had won the Grand Prize, she had squeezed my hand and her smile gleamed with a happiness that expressed a thousand words.

 Which is absolutely true.
-In fact if you told my mother that the A train was running two minutes late, she would smile and squeeze your hand.
+In fact if you told my mother that the A Train was running two minutes late, she would smile and squeeze your hand.
 To be blunt her mental faculties were failing due to her medical situation and her common response to anything was to smile and squeeze your hand.
 I was never able to ask her about taking up writing as a hobby or even as a second career; all I could do was deposit the check.

 Two days later my mother died peacefully.
 I was still puzzled about the story.
 My mother had been a typical New York secular Jew who had a successful career as an accountant and never had literary ambitions that I know of; although she was a great reader and encouraged me to read as I was growing up.
 Then a week later more information came to light, and I found that while the Grand Prize winning story was submitted in my mother’s name; my mother was not the author.